AdguardTeam/KnowledgeBase/docs/adguard-for-windows/admins-documentation.md

 :::note

-In v7.16 and earlier versions of AdGuard for Windows, to allow updates for the user, the `AllowCheckUpdates` parameter for the `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Adguard` key must be set to `YES` (case insensitive).
+In v7.16 and earlier versions of AdGuard for Windows, to allow updates for the user, the `AllowCheckUpdates` parameter for the `HKEY_LOCAL_MACHINE\SOFTWARE\Adguard` key key on x86 OS or `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Adguard` key on x64 OS must be set to `YES` (case insensitive).
 In this case automatic updates will be allowed, any other value or no value for this parameter disables automatic updates.

 :::